Full Term: 8/28/2017 - 12/15/2017

 *A textbook search may not be available for this term; contact your campus bookstore to determine if the instructor has ordered textbooks for your course.
 If the Bookstore does not have an order contact the instructor or department office (click on the instructor e-mail link above).
-Some courses use other resources and a textbook may not be required.
-You may also contact UT Online toll free at 1.866.Utoledo (886-5336) for assistance.
+A textbook may not be required and some courses use other resources including special software.

 |Online Etiquette & Honesty||Please review the netiquette guidelines and the University policies on academic dishonesty, and responsible use of information technology.
 Online students are held to the same behavior and academic honesty standards as face-to-face students.|

-Students are responsible to have access to a properly functioning computer throughout the semester.
-The computer must be able to run software required for coursework or capable of connecting to UT's Virtual Computer Lab.
-If using a computer at a public library, students should check with the library to insure they will have access and for the length of time required.
+Students are responsible to have access to a properly functioning device (computer, tablet, etc.) throughout the semester.
+The device must be able to run software required for coursework or capable of connecting to UT's Virtual Computer Lab.
+If using a device at a public library, students should check with the library to insure they will have access and for the length of time required.

-Students should always read the course syllabus carefully, or contact the instructor, for specific software requirements.
+Always read the course syllabus carefully and contact the instructor regarding specific requirements.

 Will my course transfer?
 Check Out Transferology